 Lesotho Country Report

 Lesotho has adequate infrastructural links, especially with its larger neighbour South Africa.
 Lesotho's proximity to South Africa and eligibility for various preferential trade agreements has attracted investors interested in exporting locally produced goods to larger markets without high tariffs.
 However, the recurring political instability is undermining Lesotho's eligibility for the US African Growth and Opportunity Act preferential trade scheme.
-IHS Markit assesses that corruption risks in Lesotho have recently increased, with influential businesspeople with political links allegedly able to gain influence Lesotho's policymaking agenda, soliciting trade embargoes on certain goods to personally gain profit.
+IHS Markit assesses that corruption risks in Lesotho have recently increased, with influential businesspeople with political links allegedly able to gain influence over Lesotho's policymaking agenda, soliciting trade embargoes on certain goods to profit personally.

 No major organised non-state armed groups are active in Lesotho.
-Lesotho has suffered intermittent incidents of political violence, including alleged coup attempts in 2014 and more recently, gun attacks against political and security figures, such as the army chief in September 2017.
-Political assassination attempts are likely to continue as the government pursues investigations into such killings and reforms that target the security sector, exacerbated by the withdrawal of an SADC military deployment in November 2018.
+Lesotho has suffered intermittent incidents of political violence, including alleged coup attempts in 2014 and, more recently, gun attacks against political and security figures, such as the army chief in September 2017.
+Political assassination attempts are likely to continue as the government pursues investigations into such killings and reforms of the security forces, exacerbated by the withdrawal of an SADC military force in November 2018.

 Lesotho, which is surrounded by South Africa, does not face an external threat of war.
 However, recurrent political instability has drawn intervention from the Southern African Development Community (SADC) led by South Africa, which in September 2017 decided to deploy a battalion-strong contingent force following the assassination of the army chief.
-The SADC deployment left Lesotho in November 2018, which increases the likelihood of fighting between rival military factions.
+The SADC is heavily involved in instigating a national reform process for Lesotho's legislature and security apparatus, but an SADC deployment left Lesotho in November 2018, which increases the likelihood of fighting between rival military factions.

 Vaccinations required to enter the country